 Number of Native Speakers: 200-1000

 Tsakonian is the only surviving descendant of Doric Greek.
 Although it is sometimes classified as a dialect of modern Greek, the two languages are mutually unintelligible.

 Spoken by the Tsakonians, a formerly isolated group in the Peloponnese region of Greece, the language is a casualty of modernity and mass media.
 Although there are still anywhere from 200 to 1000 people who speak it, they are mostly elderly.
 The children aren’t speaking and so it is likely to become extinct within the next 100 years.

 Number of Native Speakers: 70

 This tiny Germanic language is spoken only in the town of Wilamowice in Poland.
 The town was originally formed by settlers from Flanders, Friesland, Holland and Scotland in the 1300s.
-The descendents of the settlers continued speaking Wymysorys until after World War II, when communist authorities began to supress it due to its Germanic influence.
+The descendants of the settlers continued speaking Wymysorys until after World War II when communist authorities began to suppress it due to its Germanic influence.

 Number of Speakers: 25 to 50